drand/website/docs/docs/specification.md

 ```

 As you can notice, the default value is `pedersen-bls-chained`.
 This is because of backward-compatibility
-reasons.
-Drand nodes older or equal to version `1.3.0`, which don't know anything about schemes,
+reasons. drand nodes older or equal to version `1.3.0`, which don't know anything about schemes,
 use this set of parameters.

 ### Group configuration